naturepoems/naturepoems/quotes/American Modernism and Nature (1910s–1930s)/Langston Hughes/index.md

 ---
 layout: author
 title: Langston Hughes
-description: "A leading figure of the Harlem Renaissance, Hughes embraced Modernism while engaging deeply with African American themes and the natural world.
-His poetry often reflects a connection to the environment and the vitality of life, exemplified in works that interweave nature with cultural identity."
+description: "A central figure of the Harlem Renaissance, Hughes often wrote about the natural world and its relation to African American culture.
+His poems, such as 'The Negro Speaks of Rivers', intertwine personal and environmental themes in a modernist context."
 subject: "American Modernism and Nature (1910s–1930s)"
 parent: American Modernism and Nature (1910s–1930s)
 permalink: /American Modernism and Nature (1910s–1930s)/Langston Hughes/